data-cleaning/IW2024/01_production/exercises.md

 ### Exercise 1

-Explain where in the value chain the following activities take place.
+Explain where in the statistical value chain the following activities take place.
 Sometimes multiple options are possible.
-Explain why.
+Discuss each case within your group.
+It is important to explain the reason behind your choice.

 1. Formatting a date-time variable to ISO8601 format.
 2. Estimate the covariance between unemployment rate and age.